manishkumar-agarwal/PowerApp-ApiApp-Integration/ApiApplication/API Instructions.md

 ![New Application Setting](Application%20setting.PNG)

-d) In the New Application Setting Balde, enter the values for configuring the API Match Key with below values
+d) In the New Application Setting Balde, enter the values for configuring the Application Setting with below values

 Name :  keyVault

 Value : << Name of the Azure KeyVault>>

 ![Application Setting](AddApplicationSetting.PNG)

+e) Repeat step (d) two times for configuring below Application settings

+Name :  secretName

+Value : << Name of the secret in the  Azure KeyVault>>

+                  &&

+Name :  url

+Value : <<This is the Url of the Mock Enterprise API and is in the format https://mockApi.azurewebsites.net>>